What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 What Fertilizer Is High In Nitrogen?

-Here is a table with some of the best natural fertilizers with the highest nitrogen content.
-You can find more detail about each type of fertilizer after the table.
+Reference the table below for a list of some of the best natural fertilizers with the highest nitrogen content.

 Note the numbers given in the table are percentages by weight, and that N = Nitrogen, P = Phosphorus, and K = Potassium.
-(You can learn more about NPK nutrients on fertilizer labels in my article here).
+(Learn more about NPK nutrients on fertilizer labels in my article here).

 %